-- development of 150 residential units or more - development over 30 metres in height (outside the City of London) - development on Green Belt or Metropolitan Open Land - 2.22 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the GLA Member has objected to the application or for refusal and the GLA Member has supported the application. - 2.23 In order to address the Committee when the application comes to be determined, the GLA Member must have confirmed notification of their wish to address the Committee in accordance with paragraph 3.6 below (normally by 4:00pm on the Tuesday preceding the Committee).
+- development of 150 residential units or more - development over 30 metres in height (outside the City of London) - development on Green Belt or Metropolitan Open Land - 2.22 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is either for approval and the GLA Member has objected to the application or for refusal and the GLA Member has supported the application. - 2.23 In order to address the Committee when the application comes to be determined, the GLA Member must have confirmed notification of their wish to address the Committee in accordance with paragraph 3.6 below.